LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Methodology

+As depicted in Figure~\ref{fig:pipeline}, we initially train LoRA modules on a variety of upstream tasks.
+Specifically, for $N$ distinct upstream tasks, we separately train $N$ LoRA modules, each represented as $m_i$ for task $\mathcal{T}_i\in \mathbb{T}$.
+Subsequently, for a new task $\mathcal{T}'\notin \mathbb{T}$, such as Boolean Expressions represented in Figure~\ref{fig:pipeline}, its examples $Q$ are utilized to steer the \lorahub learning process.
 The \lorahub learning encapsulates two main phases: the \textsc{Compose} phase and the \textsc{Adapt} phase.
-In the \textsc{Compose} phase, all available LoRA modules are synthesized into a single module $\hat{m}$, using $\{w_1, w_2, \dots, w_N\}$ coefficients, represented as $\hat{m}=\sum_{i=1}^{N}w_i\times m_i$.
-Here, $w_i$ is a scalar weight that can assume positive or negative values.
-During the \textsc{Adapt} phase, the assembled LoRA module $\hat{m}$ is amalgamated with the LLM $M_{\theta}$, and its performance on few-shot examples from the new task $\mathcal{T}'$ is assessed.
+In the \textsc{Compose} phase, all available LoRA modules are combined into a single integrated module $\hat{m}$, using $\{w_1, w_2, \dots, w_N\}$ as coefficients.
+Each $w_i$ is a scalar value that can take on positive or negative values, and the combination can be done in different ways.
+During the \textsc{Adapt} phase, the combined LoRA module $\hat{m}$ is amalgamated with the LLM $M_{\theta}$, and its performance on few-shot examples from the new task $\mathcal{T}'$ is assessed.
 A gradient-free algorithm is subsequently deployed to update $w$, enhancing $\hat{m}$'s performance (e.g., loss) on the few-shot examples $Q$.
 Finally, after iterating through $K$ steps, the optimum performing LoRA module is applied to the LLM $M_\theta$, yielding the final LLM $M_\phi=\operatorname{LoRA}(M_\theta, \hat{m})$.
 This serves as an effectively adjusted model for the unseen task $\mathcal{T}'$, which will then be deployed and not updated anymore.

-\subsection{LoRA Tuning on Upstream Tasks}
+\subsection{LoRA tuning on upstream tasks}

-LoRA effectively minimizes the count of trainable parameters through the process of decomposing the attention weight matrix update of the LLM, denoted as $W_0 \in R^{d\times k}$, into low-rank matrices.
-In more specific terms, LoRA exhibits the updated weight matrix in the form $W_0 + \delta W = W_0 + AB$, where $A \in \mathbb{R}^{ d\times r}$ and $B \in \mathbb{R}^{ r\times k}$ are novel low-rank matrices with rank $r$, a dimension significantly smaller than those of $d$ and $k$.
+LoRA effectively minimizes the number of trainable parameters through the process of decomposing the attention weight matrix update of the LLM, denoted as $W_0 \in R^{d\times k}$, into low-rank matrices.
+In more specific terms, LoRA exhibits the updated weight matrix in the form $W_0 + \delta W = W_0 + AB$, where $A \in \mathbb{R}^{ d\times r}$ and $B \in \mathbb{R}^{ r\times k}$ are trainable low-rank matrices with rank $r$, a dimension significantly smaller than those of $d$ and $k$.
 In this context, the product $AB$ defines the LoRA module $m$, as previously elaborated.
-By leveraging this low-rank decomposition, LoRA imposes limitations that substantially reduce the number of trainable parameters necessary for adjusting the LLM weights.
+By leveraging the low-rank decomposition, LoRA substantially reduces the number of trainable parameters needed to adapt the weights of LLMs duriing fine-tuning.

-\subsection{\textsc{Compose}: Element-wise Composition of LoRA Modules}
+\subsection{\textsc{Compose}: Element-wise composition of LoRA modules}